naturalsciences/ears3-server/readme.md

 sudo apt-get install git
 ```

-Or download the zip from https://github.com/naturalsciences/ears3-server/archive/refs/heads/master.zip, and unzip
+Or download the zip from https://github.com/naturalsciences/ears3-server/archive/refs/heads/master.zip, and unzip.

 ## Get the required files for the EARS server, including the Dockerfile